Mark L. Jewell, MD

 Individual results may vary – Photos courtesy of Allergan

 Fillers such as JUVÉDERM VOLUMA® XC, which is popular at our Eugene practice, use a gel composed primarily of hyaluronic acid — a substance that occurs naturally in the body — to restore volume to areas such as the cheeks and the nasolabial folds.
-Volume loss creates the sunken, or hollowed out appearance that can make you look older than you are.
+Volume loss creates the sunken or hollowed-out appearance that can make you look older than you are.
 These fillers are formulated with a small amount of lidocaine, an anesthetic that enhances your comfort during the injections.

-Among the fillers offered by Dr. Jewell are:
+The fillers offered by Dr. Jewell include:

 - Ultra XC